highskore/flow-aws-cli/README.md

 npm run install-fac
 ```

-After installation is complete cd into the lib directory and setup your _flow.json_ file.
+After installation is complete cd into the lib directory and setup your _flow.json_ file:

 ```
 {